canjs/canjs/component/view-model.md

       }
     });

-@option {can.Map} A `can.Map` constructor function will be used to create an instance of the observable `can.Map` placed at the head of the template's viewModel.
+@option {can.Map} A `can.Map` constructor function will be used to create an instance of the observable `can.Map` used as the template's viewModel.
 For example:

     var Paginate = can.Map.extend({
       offset: 0,